-Counts - 2014 - Annual entries & exits London Underground Limited, 2015 Transport for London.
+- 1 Counts 2014 Annual entries & exits London Underground Limited, 2015 Transport for London. - 2 Space Syntax survey data, September 2016

 Exit 3 data refers only to counts at the London Bridge Station passageway on St Thomas Street and does not include any movement up/down the escalator.